isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

 A script can also colour its item (`tint`), add a badge on the icon or replace the icon with a progress ring: see the [Item Result Object](javascript-api.md#item-result-object).

 ### Graph
-Since WebSSH 32.10, an item can draw a **sparkline** of its last values without any work in the script: WebSSH keeps the last 30 numeric values (the `value` field of the result, or the first number found in the label) and draws a small curve next to the label.
-Turn **Graph** on in the item settings; what is shown next to the curve is the [Content](#appearance) setting, which then also offers **Graph only**.
+Since WebSSH 32.10, an item can draw a **sparkline** of its last values without any work in the script: WebSSH keeps the last 30 numeric values (the `value` field of the result, or the first number found in the label) and draws a small curve next to the label. **Graph** has three settings: **Off**, **Details only** (the history is kept and the graph appears in the [item details](#item-details), the bar is unchanged) and **Sparkline** (the curve is also drawn in the bar; what is shown next to it is the [Content](#appearance) setting, which then also offers **Graph only**).
 The history lives in memory: it starts again when the bar is restarted or the session reopened.
 When the values barely move (less than 5 %), a flat line is drawn instead of amplifying noise.

 ### Variables
 Since WebSSH 32.10 a script can declare **variables**, with the same syntax as [snippets](../help/howtos/snippets.md#dynamic-variables): `{{{ CITY : Paris }}}`.
 The item editor then shows a *Variables* section with one field per variable, and WebSSH replaces each placeholder by its value every time the item runs.
 You change the city, the URL or the token **without touching the script**, and items of the [WebSSH Library](library.md) keep your values when their script is updated.